 The review will be conducted at an initial time to be selected by the Chancellor but not later than early in the fifth year in office and in recurring intervals of at least every five years thereafter.
 Every possible effort should be made to synchronize administrative reviews with program reviews and periodic reviews by accrediting agencies.
-School deans and most senior campus administrators serve without fixed terms at the discretion of the Board of Trustees on the recommendation of the Chancellor and President.
-Periodic reviews afford the Chancellor an opportunity to ensure that these administrators remain effective.
-The review of administrators within Schools (e.g., assistant and associate deans, directors, or department chairs) should be determined by each School in accord with its own procedures.
+School and Library deans and most senior campus administrators serve without fixed terms at the discretion of the Board of Trustees on the recommendation of the Chancellor and President.
+Periodic reviews afford the Chancellor an opportunity to ensure that these administrators and their offices remain effective.
+The review of administrators within schools (e.g., assistant deans, department chairs, center directors) should be conducted in accord with each school's own internal procedures; the same may apply to associate deans, but, depending on the scope and impact of their responsibilities, they may be included in the review of the office of the dean they serve at the discretion of the unit's